Gorialis/jishaku/docs/cog.rst

 .. py:function:: jsk source <command_name: str>

-    Shows the source for a command in a :class:`PaginatorInterface`.
+    Shows the source for a command, displaying it as an uploaded file if the user is on desktop and the content is small enough, otherwise, it displays it as a :class:`PaginatorInterface`.

     This is similar to doing ``jsk cat`` on the source file, limited to the line span of the command.